Android-for-Python/Android-for-Python-Users/README.md

 Note that `adb` does not finish, it continues logging until it is terminated.

+You can also connect the device wirelessly using adb, see https://www.makeuseof.com/use-adb-over-wifi-android/  but this does not appear to work from WSL.

 # Appendix B : Using an emulator